The Securities Litigation Review: Sweden

 - the Act Complementing the EU's Market Abuse Regulation (2016:1306);

-- the rules of the relevant stock exchange (e.g., the Rulebook for Issuers and the Takeover Rules published by Nasdaq OMX Stockholm Stock Exchange).3
+- rules of the relevant regulated markets and other bodies (e.g., the Nordic Main Market Rulebook for Issuers and the Takeover Rules published by Nasdaq Stockholm Stock Exchange as well as the Swedish Corporate Governance Code issued by the Swedish Corporate Governance Board).

 There are also several statutes potentially relevant in the context of securities litigation that do not deal specifically with securities.
 These include, inter alia: